siucacm/Resume-Workshop/README.md

 - Your objective is to show the employer that you are the right person to deliver
 - Your objective is to show the employer that you are the right person to add value to the table
 - Constantly think about how to add value and how to deliver
-- You need to show that you are persistent, determined and result-oriented (but you should leave those out on your resume :smile: )
+- You need to show that you are persistent, determined and result-oriented (but you should leave those out off your resume :smile: )

 #### Resume
 - We will get back to this a little later.